Angular-Dynamic-Hooks/ngx-dynamic-hooks/docs/documentation/v2/parsers.md

 Both `inputs` and `outputs` must contain an object where each key is the name of the binding and each value what should be used for it.
 The functions you put in `outputs` will be called when the corresponding @Output() triggers and are automatically given the event object as well as the current context object as parameters.
 To disallow or ignore inputs/outputs, simply don't include them here.

 How you determine the values for the component bindings is - again - completely up to you.
-You could for example have a look at the `HookValue` and read them from the hook itself (like property bindings in selector hooks, e.g. `[input]="'Hello!'`").
+You could for example have a look at the <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L106" target="_blank">`HookValue`</a> and read them from the hook itself (like property bindings in selector hooks, e.g. `[input]="'Hello!'`").
 You could of course also just pass static values into the component.

 {% include docs/widgets/notice.html content="
   <h4>Warning</h4>
   <p>Don't use JavaScript's <code>eval()</code> function to parse values from text into code, if you can help it.
 It can create massive security loopholes.
-If all you need is a way to safely parse strings into standard JavaScript data types like strings, numbers, arrays, object literals etc., you can simply use the <code>evaluate()</code> method from the <code>DataTypeParser</code> service that you can also import from this library.</p>
+If all you need is a way to safely parse strings into standard JavaScript data types like strings, numbers, arrays, object literals etc., you can simply use the <code>evaluate()</code> method from the <a href='https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/utils/dataTypeParser.ts' target='_blank'><code>DataTypeParser</code></a> service that you can also import from this library.</p>
 " %}

 ## Example 1: Emoji parser (standalone)

 Let's say we want to automatically replace all emoticons (smileys etc.) in the content string with an `EmojiComponent` that renders proper emojis for them.
 In this simple example, the `EmojiComponent` supports three emojis and has a `type`-string-input that that determines which one to load (can be either `laugh`, `wow` or `love`).

-What we need then, is to write a custom `HookParser` that finds the corresponding emoticons `:-D`, `:-O` and `:-*` in the content string, replaces them with `EmojiComponent`s and sets the correct `type` input depending on the emoticon replaced.
+What we need then, is to write a custom <a href="https://github.com/MTobisch/ngx-dynamic-hooks/blob/9b31ba5872a057c33a5464f638ac234fd6144963/projects/ngx-dynamic-hooks/src/lib/interfacesPublic.ts#L49" target="_blank">`HookParser`</a> that finds the corresponding emoticons `:-D`, `:-O` and `:-*` in the content string, replaces them with `EmojiComponent`s and sets the correct `type` input depending on the emoticon replaced.
 This isn't very hard at all.
 Let's start with the parser:

 ```ts
 import { Injectable } from '@angular/core';